 Q: Tell us about your studio setup.

-A: I own a professional recording studio in LA that's perfect for someone who wants to work and not be seen.
+A: I own a professional recording studio in LA that's perfect for someone who wants to work in Privacy.
 I have 2 Neumann Mics ( U87 & TLM-103 ) Neve 1073 Mic Pre & EL8 Distressor Compressor, I run that signal into an Apollo 8 into a Mac Mini that runs the Slate Digital two screen Raven Desk.
 If given enough notice, I am able to secure additional speciality equipment.

 Q: Describe the most common type of work you do for your clients.

-A: The most common type of work we do is recording vocals, co-writing, and mixing.
-I am able to lend my skills as a producer and songwriter to offer artists support with harmonies, arrangements, and vocal performance, if they desire.
+A: The most common type of work we do is Mixing, Vocal Effects, and Arranging.
+I am able to lend my skills as a producer and Mixing Engineer to offer artists support with harmonies, arrangements, and vocal performance, if they desire.
 My goal is to assist the artist in achieving the sound they want.

 Q: Which artist would you like to work with and why?

 A: I'm interested in working with new artists.
-I love being able to give a new artist their sound or help in the development of them.
+I love being able to give a new artist their sound or help in their development.

 Q: Can you share one music production tip?